 Check the Soil

 If your seed is germinating slowly, maybe the soil needs a nutritional boost.
-Try sprinkling a mix of compost and peat moss lightly over the top of the seed area before watering.
-Composted manure, mushroom compost, used coffee grounds and wood ash are also suitable but be sure to mix them together well.
+Try sprinkling a mix of compost lightly over the top of the seed area before watering.
+Composted manure, mushroom compost, or fresh topsoil are also suitable but be sure to mix them together well.

 When to Water?

 The best time to water your grass seed is early in the morning or after the sun has begun to go down.
-Night time is fine also.
 Watering when the sun is directly overhead is counterproductive and on a very hot bright day not only can be wasteful, as water evaporates faster in heat, but can actually be harmful.
-After a cool night, there may be plenty of dew on the grass in the morning, so watering later in the day offers a more consistent and regular amount of moisture for your lawn while also helping conserve water.
-Watering at night also draws earthworms to the surface (sign of a healthy lawn and garden!) so be careful walking.
+Water during the coolest part of the day so that the water is absorbed into the soil instead of evaporating.

 Watering with Compost Tea